pastorel/starting-this/README.md

 Going back to github lessons - too many unclear issues for me here

 Why is it a readme.md?
 Is this a TLD?
 Can I pick another one?

+Dude, am I commiting here or what... and I didn't even start any project yet!
+Keep forgetting to hit Previews changes and only then commit